KFulat/KFulat.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Theoretical Astroparticle Physics at the University of Potsdam.
-My research interests include particle acceleration mechanisms in astrophysics and numerical plasma simulations.
+I am a PhD candidate in Theoretical Astroparticle Physics at the University of Potsdam, Germany.
+My main research interests revolve around investigating particle acceleration at astrophysical shock waves.
+I employ fully kinetic plasma simulations to explore the microphysics of these complex processes.
 {style="text-align: justify;"}